What is spiritual maintenance? How do I know if I need it, and what exactly does this kind of repair entail? Come and find out.

 Nightmares sometimes appear in symbols or typologies of the underlying issue.
 Other times, dreams reveal past events.
 Nightmares are a way post-traumatic stress surfaces.
 If self-care solutions are not enough, reach out to a professional counselor.
 These are signs you need to go offline for spiritual maintenance.
 Therapy can bring structure to the process of healing.

 Traditional healers are another excellent alternative for healing emotional trauma surfacing in dreams.
 The Shamanic tradition has been used to treat nightmares for centuries, and it is where many of the techniques of modern psychiatry originate.
-They deal with dream through counseling and the use of the spiritual journey.
+They deal with dreams through counseling and the use of the spiritual journey.

 Thoughts of Revenge